vforchi/AoC/README.md

 or a range of days like this:
 `./gradlew run --args="2020 1 6"`

-All days run in less than 9s, with 4s coming from 15.2, 17.2 and 19.1
+All days run in less than 7 seconds.